juanjo995/ADDRESS/README.md

 If you use this site without being registered the maximum number of stars in the output dataset is limited to 3 million, you'll need to create an account and log in to download larger datasets.

-By default **ADDRESS** comes with two datasets, the [HYG](https://github.com/astronexus/HYG-Database) database which contains the brightest stars and the common name of some of them, and a dataset with ~500000 stars where radial velocity is known.
+By default **ADDRESS** comes with one dataset, the [HYG](https://github.com/astronexus/HYG-Database) database which contains the brightest stars and the common name of some of them.